lindsayevanslee/whomds/cran-comments.md

   "Imports includes 22 non-default packages..."

-  I have tried to be careful to minimize the dependencies, and removed dependencies since the last version.
+  I have tried to be careful to minimize the dependencies.

 * checking for hidden files and directories ...
 NOTE